arsakif/SudokuCell_W_OOP/README.md

 Sudoku Solver Exercise with Python OOP

-# RANK-3 SUDOKU SOLVER EXCERSIZE
+# RANK-3 SUDOKU SOLVER EXCERCISE
 # Akif Arslan -- 08/22/2021 NY USA

 """ This sudoku solver exercise is created to understand Classes in Python.